ember-learn/ember-blog/content/ember-data-1-0-beta-12-released.md

 });
 ```

 **no longer works**.
-Instead, you should just watch each attribute like you
+Instead, you should watch each attribute like you
 would with any `Ember.Object`:

 ```javascript